omerh/statuscakectl/README.md

 statuscakectl delete uptime --id 1111111
 ```

-If you'ed like to test them out I would appriciate it if you do it via this affiliation [link](https://www.statuscake.com/statuscake-long-page/?a_aid=5d6fc4349afd6&a_bid=af013c39) to help support my time working on this cool tool.
+If you'd like to test them out I would appriciate it if you do it via this affiliation [link](https://www.statuscake.com/statuscake-long-page/?a_aid=5d6fc4349afd6&a_bid=af013c39) to help support my time working on this cool tool.

 ## Build